Gilead Community Services v. Town of Cromwell

 Defendants moved for summary judgment on all counts.
 On December 20, 2019, the district court denied Defendants' motion, holding that all of Plaintiffs’ claims should proceed to trial.
 In denying the motion, U.S. District Judge Victor Bolden found that there was substantial evidence to support a finding that the Town’s conduct violated the Fair Housing Act and other federal civil rights statutes by making housing unavailable, interfering with Gilead’s right to operate the home, retaliating against Gilead for asserting its fair housing rights, and stating the Town’s preference that people with mental illnesses not live in Cromwell.

-After seven days of trial testimony, a federal jury awarded returned its verdict on October 15, 2021, awarding nearly $5.2 million in compensatory and punitive damages against the Town of Cromwell for its discriminatory actions.
+A trial was held in October of 2021.
+After seven days, and following the testimony of 17 witnesses, a federal jury returned its verdict, awarding nearly $5.2 million in compensatory and punitive damages against the Town of Cromwell for its discriminatory actions.
 The jury found for Gilead on all counts, determining that Cromwell officials’ prolonged and vociferous campaign to close the group home violated the FHA and ADA.
 The jury found that Cromwell’s discriminatory actions merited one of the largest monetary punitive damages awards ever achieved in such a case: $5 million, in addition to $181,000 in compensatory damages.

 On May 27, 2022, U.S. District Court Judge Victor Bolden denied the post-trial motions filed by the Town of Cromwell for judgment as a matter of law, or, in the alternative, for a new trial.
 The Court’s order upholds the jury’s verdict in its entirety.
 Judge Bolden also granted Plaintiffs’ motion to amend the Court’s judgment to include a nominal damages award of $1 to the Connecticut Fair Housing Center (CFHC).
 As a result of this order, both Gilead Community Services and the Connecticut Fair Housing Center now have an entry of judgment in their favor.